Designed by doctors, shaped by you

 Does semaglutide make you tired?
 It might.
 But again, Ozempic tiredness isn’t a widely reported side effect from clinical trials.

 • Can semaglutide make you tired?
-It’s certainly possible to feel extra tired while taking Ozempic due to a reduced food intake or lower blood sugar.
+It’s certainly possible to feel extra tired while taking Ozempic due to reduced food intake or lower blood sugar.

 • Does Ozempic fatigue go away?
 Drowsiness and some of the more prominent side effects of the medication may subside over time as your body adjusts.
 But it’s different for everyone.